House Republicans add new questions to abortion bill

-PHOENIX (AP) — Republicans who control the Arizona Legislature have approved legislation requiring abortion clinics to ask women if they are victims of sex assault, incest or sex trafficking and provide the patient with ways to contact law enforcement.
+PHOENIX (AP) — Republicans who control the Arizona House approved legislation Monday that will require abortion clinics to ask women if they are victims of sex assault, incest or sex trafficking and to provide the patient with ways to contact law enforcement.

-The 35-22 party-line vote on the House floor Monday came after nearly two hours of debate between Democrats and Republicans.
-The new provisions requiring the abuse questions were added Monday after a committee had earlier stripped out provisions from the proposal requiring doctors to ask women specifically why they were seeking an abortion.
+The 35-22 party-line vote came after nearly two hours of debate between Democrats who opposed the added rules for abortion providers and Republicans who regularly push through new abortion regulations.

+The new language requiring the abuse questions were added Monday after a committee had earlier stripped out provisions from the proposal requiring doctors to ask women specifically why they were seeking an abortion.

-Republican Rep. Eddie Farnsworth says the new requirements are designed to help women who may be victims of abuse.
-Minority Democrats called the new requirements intrusive, unneeded and designed to shame women.
+Republican Rep. Eddie Farnsworth said the new requirements are designed to help women who may be victims of abuse.
+He added them Monday to a bill that mainly boosts the state’s already robust reporting requirements for abortion providers.
+Under the proposal, they must report details of any complications and follow tougher “informed consent” reporting requirements.

 Most Read Nation & World Stories